kyletolle/talks/dbs_and_devs/index.md

 ## The Very Beginning
 ___
 Sometimes we hop into the middle of things, and it's good to think back on the beginning and understand the context in which things came about.
+You're going to be familiar with this first part, so I will breeze through it.
 ------